June 27, 2019

 One of the earliest cooperative enterprises was a store started by weavers in the town of Rochdale, England, in 1844.
 As a way to define the characteristics of this newer type of organization, the Rochdale weavers drew up a set of principles for cooperatives to live by.
 The seventh of these was "Concern for Community."
 Southwest Electric Cooperative is proud to embrace this principle of concern for community.

 SWEC has partnered with our lender, CoBank, through their Sharing Success program, to make donations to three area Community Action Agencies.
 OACAC Polk County, West Central Hickory County and Missouri Ozarks Camden County each received a donation of $5,000 from SWEC.

 "We are thrilled to provide some much needed financial help to these important community partners," said James Ashworth, CEO/general manager of SWEC.
 "Our concern for the communities we live in is not just a feel good saying.
 The board of directors and employees of Southwest live it by taking action and giving back.
 The Sharing Success program is a great example of that."

 CoBank is a cooperative owned by their borrowers and a mission-based lender focused on agriculture and rural infrastructure businesses in rural America.
 SWEC, headquartered in Bolivar, serves more than 41,000 services throughout 11 counties in southwest Missouri.
 The very nature of a cooperative lends itself to working with one's neighbors for the common good.
 SWEC is proud to live out that principle through the Sharing Success program and give back to our communities.
-This is the forth year of the Sharing Success partnership between CoBank and SWEC.
+This is the fifth year of the Sharing Success partnership between CoBank and SWEC.

-Shown below, James Ashworth, CEO/general manager and Ted Zeugin, manager of Member Services and Communications, making a $3,500 donation to the Dallas, Greene and Polk county MU Extension offices.
+Shown below, Ted Zeugin, manager of Member Services and Communications, making a $5,000 donation to the three area Community Action Agency offices.